Inclusions of $C^*$-algebras arising from fixed-point algebras: Introduction

-We apply our main result to well-known outer actions of finite and infinite cyclic groups on the irrational rotation \Cs{} $A_\theta$.
+We apply our results to some well-known outer actions of finite and infinite cyclic groups on the irrational rotation \Cs{} $A_\theta$.
 There is a canonical (outer) action of the group $\SL(2,\ZZ)$ on $A_\theta$.
 It is known that $\ZZ_2$, $\ZZ_3$, $\ZZ_4$ and $\ZZ_6$ are finite cyclic subgroups of $\SL(2,\ZZ)$, and in fact the only ones, up to conjugacy.
 The corresponding actions of these finite cyclic groups on $A_\theta$ were studied in \cite{ELPW}, and it was shown therein, that the fixed-point algebra and the crossed product of $A_\theta$ by each of these groups gives rise to a simple AF-algebra.
-We use this, and our main result stated above, to show that $A_\theta^{\ZZ_2} \subseteq A_\theta \rtimes \ZZ_3$ and $A_\theta^{\ZZ_3} \subseteq A_\theta \rtimes \ZZ_2$ are $C^*$-irreducible inclusions of simple AF-algebras both of which admit a non-AF intermediate \Cs, namely $A_\theta$.
-This answers in the negative Question 6.11 from \cite{Rordam} (as expected).
+We use this, and our main result stated above, to show that when $F_1$ and $F_2$ are (certain) combinations of the groups $\ZZ_2$, $\ZZ_3$ and $\ZZ_4$, then $A_\theta^{F_1} \subseteq A_\theta \rtimes F_2$ is a $C^*$-irreducible inclusion of simple AF-algebras admitting a non-AF intermediate \Cs, namely $A_\theta$.
+This answers in the negative Question 6.11 from \cite{Rordam}.
+We also study several interesting examples of $C^*$-irreducible inclusions which involve actions of the integer group $\ZZ$.

 The paper is organized as follows.
 In Section~\ref{sec:outer} we collect some well-known and some new results about outer actions of groups on \Cs s.
-In Section~\ref{sec:fixed} we prove our main results as stated above, and in Section~\ref{sec:examples} we provide examples of our main results relating to actions on the irrational rotation \Cs s.
+In Section~\ref{sec:fixed} we prove our main result on $C^*$-irreducibility of inclusions of the form $A^H \subseteq A \rtimes_r G$, and in Section~\ref{sec-Galois} we establish the Galois correspondence for the intermediate subalgebras of these inclusions (under the assumptions stated above).
+Finally, in Section~\ref{sec:examples} we provide examples of our main results relating to actions on the irrational rotation \Cs s.

+{\bf Aknowledgement:} The authors would like to thank Masaki Izumi and Stefaan Vaes for very helpful comments which helped to substantially improve the paper.
+In particular we would like to thank Masaki Izumi for pointing out to us the result \cite[Corollary 6.6]{Izumi} and a modification of our Lemma \ref{lm:OP} which resulted in a major improvement of our main results.